cdreier/slide-serve/README.md

 * your slide-files should end with `.md`
 * `styles.css` is automaticly added to your presentation
-* your presentation directory is routed to `http://localhost:8080/static/` so you can access local images
+* your presentation directory is routed to `http://localhost:8080/static/` so you can access local images or fonts - this is important for your custom stylesheets!

 ### syntax additions